-11 Bifrost and Lidskjalv
+12 Bifrost and Lidskjalv

-As has been mentioned n the previous chapters, the current implementation of Bifrost is based on the Lidskjalv User Interface Toolkit, also known as guienv, see [MIA94-27].
+As has been mentioned in the previous chapters, the current implementation of Bifrost is based on the Lidskjalv User Interface Toolkit, also known as guienv, see [MIA 94-27].
 As it was also mentioned in a footnote in the Canvas description, the Canvas pattern is in the current implementation named BifrostCanvas.
 This chapter tries to give an overview of the current situation with respect to such overlaps and inconsistencies between Lidskjalv and Bifrost.

 The Lidskjalv library and the Bifrost library has been designed independently.
-This is the reason that here is some overlap in functionality, in the implementation of Bifrost under Lidskjalv.
+This is the reason that there is some overlap in functionality, in the implementation of Bifrost under Lidskjalv.

-11.1 BifrostCanvas and Lidskjalv Canvas
+12.1 BifrostCanvas and Lidskjalv Canvas

 Both Lidskjalv and Bifrost have a Canvas concept.
-The Lidskjalv Canvas is designed as a sort of "container" for WindowItems.
-In this respect it resembles the Bifrost Canvas, which can be thought of as a sort of "container" for graphical objects.
+The Lidskjalv Canvas is designed as a sort of 'container' for Windowltems.
+In this respect it resembles the Bifrost Canvas, which can be thought of as a sort of 'container' for graphical objects.